Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Results and discussion

 \subsection{Characterisation of the SSI emulator}

 The emulator model trained in section \ref{sec:baselinetraining} was compared to the Heliosat SARAH-3 SSI on the test set and to the ground stations SSI to characterise its performance.
-Root mean square deviation (RMSD) and mean bias deviation (MBD) were calculated pixel-wise and over daytime periods only.
+Instantaneous root-mean-square deviation (RMSD) and mean bias deviation (MBD) were only calculated pixel-wise and over daytime periods.
 We found that the emulator follows the SARAH-3 SSI remarkably closely, as shown in Figures \ref{fig:QQplot_validation_SARAH} and \ref{fig:regional_analysis}.
 It emulates SSI with high accuracy and with biases negligibly small for solar energy applications such as resource assessments and forecasting.
-Specifically, the emulator model has a small positive MBD of 10.2\,$\text{W/m}^2$ by somewhat overestimating low Heliosat SARAH-3 SSI values (Figure \ref{fig:QQplot_validation_SARAH}).
-The emulator generates an RMSD of 51.7\,$\text{W/m}^2$ with regard to the SARAH-3 SSI on the test set.
+Specifically, the emulator model has a small positive MBD of 10.2\,$Wm^{-2}$ by somewhat overestimating low Heliosat SARAH-3 SSI values (Figure \ref{fig:QQplot_validation_SARAH}).
+The emulator generates an RMSD of 51.7\,$Wm^{-2}$ with regard to the SARAH-3 SSI on the test set.

-The RMSD with regard to SARAH-3 is the largest in mountainous regions such as the Alps, the Pyrenees, and the Scandinavian mountains, with RMSD values of up to 125\,$\text{W/m}^2$.
+The RMSD with regard to SARAH-3 is the largest in mountainous regions such as the Alps, the Pyrenees, and the Scandinavian mountains, with RMSD values of up to 125\,$Wm^{-2}$.
 Stations in mountainous regions tend to be affected by larger SSI retrieval uncertainties due to complex terrain, local clouds and snow cover~\citep{carpentieriSatellitederivedSolarRadiation2023}.
 Snow cover can be challenging to distinguish from clouds due to the similarity of visible reflectivity, which leads to underestimation when snow cover is mistaken for clouds~\citep{carpentieriSatellitederivedSolarRadiation2023}.
 Non-moving highly reflective pixels are flagged and treated either as fog or snow cover by Heliosat SARAH-3~\citep{pfeifrothSurfaceRadiationData2023}.
 This inadvertently can lead to the opposite problem of overestimating SSI where it accurately identifies snow cover but does not consider clouds covering a snowy region.